 A history of transport

-In the first century the Roman legionary wore segmented armour (lorica segmentata).
+In the first century the Roman legionary wore segmented armor (lorica segmentata).
 He threw a spear called a pilum and fought with a short sword called a gladius.
 A curved rectangular shield protected him.
 There were also auxiliary soldiers, both infantry and cavalry.
 When they finished their service (after 25 years) they became Roman citizens.

 When they were on the move Roman soldiers marched at a steady pace.
 They covered 30 km a day.
 At the end of each day, they built a camp.
 They dug a ditch and used the earth to make a rampart.
 An army on the move carried wooden stakes, which were erected on the rampart.
 The soldiers slept in tents.

 Roman soldiers also formed a formation called a testudo (the Latin word for tortoise).
 They held their shields over their heads to form an interlocking 'roof'.
 (Soldiers at the front held their shields in front of them to form a 'wall').
 The testudo protected soldiers from arrows and javelins.

-For seiges the Roman army also had large wooden catapults and giant crossbows called ballista.
+For sieges the Roman army also had large wooden catapults and giant crossbows called ballista.
 When an area was newly conquered legionaries built roads and bridges.
 Legionaries also manned permanent stone forts along the frontiers of the empire.

 Portchester Castle, a Roman fort

 The Romans were polytheists.
-They worshipped many gods.
+They worshiped many gods.
 Jupiter was king of the gods.
 His wife Juno was goddess of women and marriage.
 Minerva was goddess of wisdom and crafts.
 Mars was god of war and Mercury was the messenger of the gods.
 Neptune was god of the sea and Bacchus was god of wine.
 Diana was goddess of the Moon and of hunting.
 Ceres was the goddess of crops.
 Saturn was the god of farming.
 Venus was goddess of love and beauty and Vulcan was the god of blacksmiths.
 Pluto was god of the underworld, where the dead dwelt.